-As a prerequisite for Introductory and Advanced Pharmacy Practice Experiences (IPPE and APPE) in the College of Pharmacy, students are expected to have appropriate immunizations for protection of the students and the patients they may see.
-First year pharmacy students MUST complete all required vaccinations by the first day of Spring Semester classes of their first professional year.
-Requirements not met at that time may require repeated vaccinations and may result in registration cancellation in courses for which immunizations are required.
+As a prerequisite for Introductory and Advanced Pharmacy Practice Experiences (IPPE and APPE) in the College of Pharmacy, students are expected to have appropriate immunizations.
+First year pharmacy students MUST complete all required vaccinations by October 1.
+Failure to comply may result in repeated vaccinations and registration cancellation in courses for which immunizations are required.
 All pharmacy students MUST complete an annual TB screening.
-Failure to complete the TB screening and required immunizations by the deadlines stated may result in cancellation of registration and scheduling of IPPE or APPE.
-Pharmacy students must meet the following requirements:
+Additionally, Pharmacy students must meet the following requirements: